Alec Chien, piano

 Beethoven Choral Fantasy

 Among the major symphony orchestras which he has been featured as soloist are the Philadelphia Orchestra, Pittsburgh Symphony, St. Louis Symphony, Utah Symphony, Atlanta Symphony, Buffalo Philharmonic, New Zealand Symphony, American Symphony and Hong Kong Philharmonic.
 He was one of the 25 Steinway artists performing at the Gala Concert at Carnegie Hall in New York City to celebrate the piano company's 135th anniversary as well as its 500,000th piano.
 That commemorative piano has been brought to Allegheny twice for his solo recitals.
-Chien is also actively performing in chamber music, having appeared with members of the New York Philharmonic, the Philadelphia Orchestra as well as the Alexander String Quartet, the Cavani String Quartet and an upcoming performance with the Ariel Woodwinds Quintet.
+Chien is also actively performing in chamber music, having appeared with members of the New York Philharmonic, the Philadelphia Orchestra, the Alexander String Quartet, the Cavani String Quartet and the Ariel Woodwinds Quintet.

 Having retired in 2016 from Allegheny College where he was Artist-in-Residence and Professor of Music, he had also given a 7-concert series of complete Beethoven 32 Piano Sonatas and an 8-concert series featuring major works by Schubert and Chopin.
 A firm believer in bringing music to the community, where he was honored as Meadville’s “adopted native son,” Chien has brought his music to the Crawford County school districts, performing and speaking to students in both the high school and elementary school levels.
 His recitals have also been part of the Bicentennial Celebrations of the cities of Meadville, Erie and of the Allegheny College.